r0bb3n/sonar-quality-gate-maven-plugin/README.md

 ### How-To release

+0. Ensure the right git configs (username, email, signing stuff, ...) are set on `--global` level (correct `.gitconfig` file in user home) - config done on level `--local` is not respected by additional steps that take place in subdirectories of `target` with fresh full-checkouts of the repo (e.g. commits/push during `site-deploy` via `maven-scm-publish-plugin`).
 1. Update `CHANGELOG.md`: add a section for the upcoming version and move all "unpublished" changes to it
 2. Update `README.md`: replace all occurrences of previous version number with upcoming version
 3. persist: